Keto Crab Cakes

 I make these keto crab cakes with fresh lump crab meat, mayo, stone ground mustard and a few seasonings.
 Almond flour stands in for breadcrumbs, so you get a crispy outside and tender center with barely any carbs.

 I kept these simple on purpose.
-The whole point is letting the sweet, delicate flavor of fresh lump crab meat do the talking.
+That’s the Maryland-style approach: let the sweet, delicate flavor of fresh lump crab meat do the talking.
 A good mayo (I use Best Foods or Dukes), stone ground mustard, and a few seasonings add just enough creaminess and tang without burying the crab.
-The whole thing comes together in about 10 minutes, which makes them one of the fastest keto appetizers I put out.
+The whole thing comes together in about 10 minutes, which makes them one of the fastest low carb appetizers I put out.

 What makes these low carb?